 Results from a new landlord survey show growing confidence in the buy to let market.
-Consultant Mortgage Broker, Luke Worrell, examines the findings and explains what this means for the industry.
+This article examines the findings and explains what this means for the industry.

 What are buy to let landlords planning in 2021?